Annie Sloan: Career

+Sloan started a mural painting business and carried out many commissions in London and beyond.
+Many of her commissions were for children’s rooms and this led to her co-founding in 1981, an interiors shop for children, “Hippo Hall” in Pimlico Road.
+Sloan designed a range of fabrics themed for children, including bed linen, and she continued to undertake mural painting.
+During this period until 1985 she also taught decorative painting techniques at the Inchbald School of Design.

 Sloan's first book, The Complete Book of Decorative Paint Techniques, was co-authored with Kate Gwynn and published in 1988.
-The success of the book launched her career as a decorative paint expert and led to opportunities to teach decorative painting techniques internationally.
+It was translated and made available worldwide.
+It was quickly followed by other books.
+The success of her books propelled her career as a decorative paint expert and led to requests to teach decorative painting techniques internationally.

 Chalk Paint

-Sloan went on to develop her own brand of paint, Chalk Paint, in 1990.
+Dissatisfaction with existing decorative paints led Sloan to develop her own decorative paint in 1990.
 Drawing on a lifetime of research and experience in working with paint and colour, the invention of Chalk Paint was borne from Sloan's need for a paint which could be used to achieve endless decorative effects – and quickly – without the need to sand or otherwise prepare surfaces before application.
 Initially, the paint was manufactured in Belgium.
+In 2014 Sloan set up her own manufacturing facility in Oxford UK.
+All Annie Sloan Chalk Paint is manufactured there and exported worldwide.

-She opened her first shop in Headington, Oxford, in 2000, where she sold her paint, as well as fabrics and ready-painted furniture.
+She opened a shop in Headington, Oxford, in 2000, where she sold her paint, as well as fabrics and ready-painted furniture.

 Her book Colour Recipes for Painted Furniture and More was published in 2013.
 This was followed by Room Recipes for Style and Colour in 2014.

+In 2018 Sloan launched her bookazine, The Colourist, which was published twice annually, and now continues as a monthly Podcast.

 In 2021 Sloan launched Annie Sloan Wall Paint alongside Annie Sloan Satin Paint.

-In 2018 Sloan launched her bookazine, The Colourist, which is published twice annually.

 Collaborations

-Sloan has collaborated with Oxfam, Charleston Trust, ActionAid, Create Academy, and The RHS on fundraising and creative projects.
+Sloan has collaborated with Oxfam, Charleston Trust, ActionAid, Create Academy, The RHS, and The Bodleian Library on fundraising and creative projects.

 Sloan was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to interior design.